DECO3801-HelloWorld/studio-build/README.md

 ```
 Type `n` and press enter

 4. After the script has run, the display application should open on your default browser.
-If it doesn't Navigate to
+If it doesn't open automatically, navigate to
 ```
 http://{YOUR MACHINE IP ADRESS}:{YOUR PORT NUMBER}/display
 ```